scala-js/scala-js-website/doc/js-interoperability.md

 traits is that classes have constructors, hence they also provide instantiation of objects with the `new` keyword.

-For practical reasons (e.g., definition of subclasses), the primary constructor should always have no parameter.
-If that is not a legal constructor in the underlying JavaScript API, it should still exist but be made `protected`.
-E.g.,

-    class RegExp protected () extends js.Object {
-      def this(pattern: js.String, flags: js.String) = this()
-      def this(pattern: js.String) = this()
-      ...
-    }

 The call `new RegExp("[ab]*")` will map to exactly the same thing in JavaScript, meaning that the identifier `RegExp` will be looked up in the global scope.
 If it is impractical or inconvenient to declare the Scala class with the